 1. Notice of Action

-When MDE takes an action against a Sponsor that is subject to appeal according to program regulations (7 CFR 225), MDE sends notice of the action, and the grounds upon which the action was based, to Sponsor by certified mail – return receipt requested.
+When MDE takes an action against a Sponsor that is subject to appeal according to program regulations (7 Code of Federal Regulations 225), MDE sends notice of the action, and the grounds upon which the action was based, to Sponsor by certified mail – return receipt requested.
 MDE advises Sponsor that it has the right to appeal the MDE action.

 2. Request for Appeal